Claudia W Allen, PhD

 - Clinical Practice:

-- Anxiety Disorders, Depression, Family Medicine, Primary Care, Transgender Services
+- Anxiety Disorders, Depression, Family Medicine, Primary Care, Transgender Services, Transgender Mental Health

-Claudia Allen is the director of the Family Stress Clinic and the director of behavioral science in the Department of Family Medicine at UVA.
+Claudia Allen, PhD, (pronouns: she/her) is the director of the Family Stress Clinic and the director of behavioral science in the Department of Family Medicine at UVA.
 Her clinical interests include family therapy, resilience and self-care in the helping professions, problems in parenting, marital and family functioning, grief, adoption, custody arrangements after divorce, and strengthening healthy coping skills.

 She uses interpersonal therapy, cognitive-behavioral therapy, narrative therapy and family therapy.
 Fundamentally, though, she loves talking with people about their lives and how they can get the most health and joy from each day.